MEET THE ABLE FLIGHT PILOTS

 Curtis Stanley of Arizona was serving in the Navy when he was critically injured in an accident.
 After spending a year immobilized in a body cast, Curtis faced life with the knowledge that he would never use his left arm again, and three years after the accident he made the difficult decision to have it amputated.
 The decision was all the more difficult as he thought it could put an end to a childhood dream of becoming a pilot.

 But in 2014 he was awarded an Able Flight Scholarship and trained at Purdue University with instructor Nick Losande.
 Curtis was selected as the Bombardier/Able Flight Scholarship recipient for 2014, and Matt Brandon of Bombardier was there to do the honors when Curtis received his pilot’s wings in a ceremony at EAA AirVenture.
-After earning his pilot certificate he was awarded an Aviation Career Scholarship from Able Flight, and as of early 2015 is training for certification as an flight dispatcher.
+After earning his pilot certificate he was awarded an Aviation Career Scholarship from Able Flight, and in 2015 he earned his certification as an flight dispatcher and is now working for an airline based in the midwest.

 SPC Jermaine Strachan was wounded twice in Iraq while serving with the 10th Mountain Division.
 The two Purple Hearts he received signified his country’s recognition of his service and sacrifice, but they also foretold the end of his military career.
 And for a soldier who had enlisted right out of high school and planned a full career in the Army until retirement, that was a huge setback.
 Not only had he wanted to stay in the Army, he’d been hoping for the opportunity to enter training as a helicopter pilot.
 With his combat injuries, both of those dreams died.